MeiliangLiu/GC_CNN_biLSTM/README.md

 This repository contains the python code for our paper which submitted to JBHI

+## Dependencies:
+conda environment is provided in env.yml

 ## Example usage:
 1. Lorenz-96: run Lorenz_96.py
     To simulation different nonlinear strength and dimension, change the forcing term F and dimension P in line 164: avg_score = train_loz(F=10, P=10, num_epochs=8000, learning_rate=params['learning_rate'], lam=params['lam'])